dominickfemia/hvac-toolkit/README.md

 ## Model Selection: XGBoost Regression

-I chose XGBoost (Extreme Gradient Boosting) as the regression algorithm for this model due to its strong performance on structured, tabular datasets.
-XGBoost is an open-source library that implements a powerful form of gradient-boosted decision trees.
-In gradient boosting, an ensemble of shallow “weak learner” trees are built sequentially, each new tree correcting the errors of the previous ones, which effectively minimizes the overall prediction error.
-XGBoost’s implementation is known for being fast and highly optimized, featuring parallelized tree building and advanced regularization to prevent overfitting.
+I selected XGBoost (Extreme Gradient Boosting) as the regression algorithm for this model due to its strong performance on structured, tabular datasets.
+XGBoost is an open-source library that implements an optimized form of **gradient-boosted decision trees**.
+In gradient boosting, an ensemble of shallow *weak learners* (decision trees) is built sequentially, each new tree correcting the residual errors of the previous ones.
+This process effectively minimizes the overall prediction error over many boosting rounds.

+XGBoost’s implementation is known for being fast, parallelized, and regularized, which helps prevent overfitting while maintaining high accuracy.

-For friction factor prediction, using XGBoost offers a few benefits:
+For **friction factor prediction**, XGBoost offers several advantages:
-- Nonlinear function approximation: The relationship between $f$ and $(\text{Re}, \epsilon/D)$ is highly nonlinear as evidenced by the curves on the Moody chart.
+- **Nonlinear function approximation:** The relationship between $f$ and $(\text{Re}, \epsilon/D)$ is highly nonlinear as evidenced by the curves on the Moody chart.
 XGBoost can model complex nonlinear relationships by combining many decision tree splits, capturing the curvature in the data.
-- Speed and efficiency: Despite thousands of data points, XGBoost can train the model quickly.
+- **Speed and efficiency:** Despite thousands of data points, XGBoost can train the model quickly.
 Once trained, predictions are almost instantaneous, which is great for engineering tools with repetitive calculations.
-- Accuracy and tuning: XGBoost provides hyperparameters (tree depth, number of trees, learning rate, etc.) that can be tuned to improve accuracy.
+- **Accuracy and tuning flexibility:** XGBoost provides hyperparameters (tree depth, number of trees, learning rate, etc.) that can be tuned to improve accuracy.
 In practice, even default settings produce a reasonable model, but refinement options allow for greater overall accuracy.

 Simply put, XGBoost served as my regression engine to learn $f = F(\text{Re}, \epsilon/D)$ from the data.